mozilla/legal-docs/en/firefox_privacy_notice.md

 ### Improve security for users everywhere {: #security }

-**Webpage data to DNS Resolver service**: For [some Firefox users](https://support.mozilla.org/kb/firefox-dns-over-https), Firefox routes DNS requests to a resolver service that has agreed to Mozilla’s [strict privacy standards for resolvers](https://wiki.mozilla.org/Security/DOH-resolver-policy).
+**Webpage data to DNS resolver service**: For [some Firefox users](https://support.mozilla.org/kb/firefox-dns-over-https), Firefox routes DNS requests to a resolver service that has agreed to Mozilla’s [strict privacy standards for resolvers](https://wiki.mozilla.org/Security/DOH-resolver-policy).
 This provides added protection from privacy leaks to local networks and also from certain DNS security attacks.
 System logs of your DNS requests are deleted from the service within 24 hours and are only used for the purpose of DNS resolution.
 [Learn more](https://support.mozilla.org/kb/firefox-dns-over-https#w_switching-providers) or see our default DNS resolver service providers below:

 * [__Cloudflare__](https://developers.cloudflare.com/1.1.1.1/privacy/firefox/)
 * [__NextDNS__](https://nextdns.io/privacy)